LAS - SAN

 The average price of all round-trip flights from Las Vegas to San Diego clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Las Vegas to San Diego, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Las Vegas to San Diego, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from San Diego, Sunday is the cheapest day to fly and Wednesday is the most expensive.

 What is the cheapest month to fly from Las Vegas to San Diego?